Christian-Ares/MascotApp/README.md

 # MascotApp

-## Second Project from the Ironhack bootcamp.
+## Second Project from the Ironhack bootcamp

-### MascotApp webapp created by Christian Ares.
+### MascotApp webapp created by Christian Ares